 - Casa Jaguar – This was a place we checked out for drinks and apps and it was so cute.
 It’s romantic with a beautiful setting all-around.
 It’s so romantic that people have gotten married here!
 It is much more relaxed compared to the other restaurants we checked out.
 Oh, and it’s conveniently located right across from Ahau, the resort we stayed at.

 - Chamicos – If you love seafood, you must check out this place for the ceviche and aguachiles.
-There used to be two locations, and the cooler location located secluded by the beach, closed down due to the pandemic 🙁 We were so bummed.
+There used to be two locations, and the cooler location was located by Soliman Bay, however, it closed down due to the pandemic 🙁 We were so bummed.
 Anyway, this is how we found out they had a second location located in the town of Tulum, not the hotel zone.

 - La Barracuda – So we didn’t eat here this time around but we ate here in 2018.
 As I was scrolling through my old photos, I found a photo of the dish we ordered and I immediately knew I had to include it in this travel guide.
 If you love seafood, and you happen to be exploring the cute town of Tulum, please add this one to your list.
 It was a place recommended by our taxi driver and he wasn’t wrong.
 It was delicious.

 There are so many fun things to do in Tulum.
 In fact, there is so much to do that you’ll need more than three days to experience it all.
 The biggest tip I can give you is to make a list of your top two (or three) things you’d like to do so you can ensure to squeeze it in your agenda.
 Although, if you are staying longer than three days, even better.
 Do it all, my friend.